didacfontanet/entra-id-iam-lab/lab-08-app-registration-oauth2/readme.md

 ### 4. Grant admin consent

-`Group.Read.All` requires admin consent because it allows reading all groups in the directory — a sensitive operation that individual users cannot consent to on their own.
+`Group.Read.All` requires admin consent because reading every group in the directory is a tenant-wide operation that an individual user can't authorise on their own.

-Clicked **Grant admin consent for Didac IAM Lab** → confirmed.
-All three permissions now show a green tick with "Granted for Didac IA...".
+Clicked **Grant admin consent for Didac IAM Lab** and confirmed.
+All three permissions then showed "Granted for Didac IA..." with a green tick.

-Without admin consent, any user signing in through this app would see a consent prompt for Group.Read.All — and if user consent is blocked by policy (as it should be in production), the login would fail entirely.
+Without this, any user signing in through the app would get a consent prompt for Group.Read.All, and if user consent is blocked by tenant policy the login fails outright.

 ![Admin consent granted](04-admin-consent-granted.png)